rlridenour/jekyll-blog/_posts/2015-03-09-prayer-for-lent-3.md

 Did the soldiers know
 what they were doing
-as the stretched the arms
+as they stretched the arms
 of Jesus onto the cross?

 Humiliated and scorned,